solo244/website_kvd/README.md

 6. Run `grunt` to start developing

 ## Log (current v1.0)

-### Planned for v1.1
 - Provide a page to collect all links
 - Align the number "1" better for the submenu Tutorials
 - Add a fallback for older browsers
 - Tutorial needs an overview to go back to
-- The updates on the home page needs to be a slideshow
+- The updates on the home page needs to be a slideshow <- DEPCR.
+- Limited the number of social media (to only active ones)

+### Planned for v1.1
 - When switching projects, the animation is "spotty"
-- Limited the number of social media (to only active ones)
 - Update jade to pug files